-Please bring any old records or paperwork from your previous veterinarian.
+Please bring any copies you may have of previous records.
 Please also bring any medication that your animal is on.

 How are records transferred from my previous veterinarian?

-We will contact your previous veterinarian office to have your records transferred to us.
+We will contact your previous veterinary office to have your records transferred to us.
 You simply need to let us know who your previous veterinarian is!

 What types of payments do you accept?

-Payment is expected at the time of service.
+Payment is due at the time of service rendered.
 To make sure that your pets receive the care they need, we accept multiple forms of payment.
 We accept cash and checks along with most major credit and debit cards, including Visa, Mastercard, Discover, and American Express.
-We also accept CareCredit, which is another form of credit.
+We also accept CareCredit, and ScratchPay which are other forms of credit.